Skip to main content

 2. MQM alignment - Uses industry-standard error typology

-3. Explainability - Can explain why something is wrong
+3. Explainability - Says why something is wrong

 4. Flexibility - Adapts to different quality requirements